eliaskosunen/scnlib/README.md

-The difference between "Test 1" and "Test 2" is most pronounced when using a `stringstream`, which is relatively expensive to construct, and seems to be adding around ~100ns of runtime.
+The difference between "Test 1" and "Test 2" is most pronounced when using a `stringstream`, which is relatively expensive to construct, and seems to be adding around ~50ns of runtime.
 With `sscanf`, it seems like using the `%n` specifier and skipping whitespace are really expensive (~400ns of runtime).
 With `scn::scan` and `std::from_chars`, there's really no state to construct, and the results for "Test 1" and "Test 2" are thus quite similar.

-These benchmarks were run on a Fedora 39 machine, running Linux kernel version 6.6.8, with an AMD Ryzen 7 5700X processor, and compiled with clang version 17.0.6, with `-O3 -DNDEBUG -march=haswell` and LTO enabled.
+These benchmarks were run on a Fedora 40 machine, running Linux kernel version 6.8.9, with an AMD Ryzen 7 5700X processor, and compiled with clang version 18.1.1, with `-O3 -DNDEBUG -march=haswell` and LTO enabled.
-C++20 was used, with the library-bundled ranges implementation (`nanorange`).
-These benchmarks were run on 2024-01-09 (commit 629c3c5).
+These benchmarks were run on 2024-05-23 (commit 3fd830de).

 The source code for these benchmarks can be found in the `benchmark` directory.
 You can run these benchmarks yourself by enabling the CMake